 "Every individual has the power to change the world they live in."

-Now an annual event this years Earth hour was on Saturday 23rd March 2012 at 8.30 pm and celebrated a worldwide commitment to ongoing change in the way we use our planet.
+Now an annual event next years Earth hour will be on Saturday 19th March 2016 at 8.30 pm and celebrates a worldwide commitment to ongoing change in the way we use our planet.

 Earth Hour began in Australia in 2006 becoming a worldwide movement within three years.
 In 2012, Earth Hour saw hundreds of millions of people across 135 countries switch off for an hour.
 But it also marked the start of something new – going Beyond the Hour to commit to lasting action on climate change.